CrashOverflow/FF_Network/README.md

 # FF_Network
-A simple Feed Forward Neural Network
+A simple Feed Forward Neural Network written by Marco Urbano and Ciro Brandi.